 Alumni may activate involvement, and begin to receive the National News quarterly newsletter, on the NAU website at www.national.edu/Alumni.
-To receive the weekly Maverick Way Bulletin, sign up at https://nauconnect.com.
+To receive the weekly Maverick Way Bulletin, sign up at nauconnect.com.
 Alumni can also share updated contact information, ask questions or share successes directly with the alumni office at alumni@national.edu.
+Please keep the CCLP and the alumni offices informed of name, employment and directory data changes through the university website and alumni link.